 Jennifer Lawrence as Lisa Hayes

 Lieutenant Commander Lisa Hayes is a force to be reckoned with throughout the entire Robotech saga.
-Her rivalry with Rick Hunter can’t stand in the way of fulfilling her duties as the First Officer in the SDF-1, as she’s a professional soldier over anything else.
+Her rivalry with Rick Hunter can’t stand in the way of fulfilling her duties as the First Officer in the SDF-1, as she’s a professional soldier above anything else.

 After her long hiatus, it would be great to see Jennifer Lawrence spring into action with such an explosive role.
 After all, her acting in The Hunger Games series proves that Lawrence is more than capable of carrying an action franchise on her back.